Ihor Sharov: Parliamentary activity

 Sharov was member of Parliament of Ukraine of the 2nd convocation, representing Rozdolne election district number 41 in the Autonomous Republic of Crimea (ARC).
 He was a member of the group "The Constitutional Centre" and the Committee on Fuel and Energy complex, Transport and Communications.

 As a member of Parliament of Ukraine of the 3rd convocation, he was a member and a leader of the parliamentary faction "Labour Ukraine" and member of the Committee of Foreign Affairs and Relations with the CIS (March 1999 – 2000: member of the Committee on Foreign Affairs).

 As member of Parliament of Ukraine of the 4th convocation, he headed the parliamentary faction "Labour Ukraine" and the People's Bloc of Lytvyn and he was appointed a member of the Committee of Budget.

 As a member of Parliament of Ukraine of the 6th convocation, he served as a deputy head of the "Lytvyn Bloc".
-After the election of Volodymyr Lytvyn as a Chairman of the Verkhovna Rada of Ukraine, Igor Sharov personally headed the "Lytvyn Bloc".
+After the election of Volodymyr Lytvyn as a Chairman of the Verkhovna Rada of Ukraine, Ihor Sharov personally headed the "Lytvyn Bloc".
 He also became a chairman of the Committee of Human Rights, National Minorities and International Relations.

 As a member of Parliament of Ukraine of the 7th convocation, he was a member of the Party of Regions, the parliamentary faction "European sovereign Ukraine", and the Committee of Enterprising, Regulatory and Antimonopoly policy.
 He was the author and co-author of 194 legislative initiatives.

 Political and civic activity

-Igor Sharov contributed to the establishment of the Ukrainian National Fund "Mutual understanding and reconciliation" of the Cabinet of Ministers of Ukraine.
+Ihor Sharov contributed to the establishment of the Ukrainian National Fund "Mutual understanding and reconciliation" of the Cabinet of Ministers of Ukraine.
 He held the position of a Deputy Chairman of the supervisory board of the fund and developed the Law of Ukraine "On victims of Nazism persecution".
 Together with well-known state and public figures, he obtained financial compensation for almost 650,000 former forced employees, prisoners of concentration camps, and ghettos.

 In collaboration with colleagues in deputy corps and professional state officials, he initiated the establishment and adjustment of the activity of Committee on Intellectual Property.
 He was a vice-president of the All-Ukrainian Association of Intellectual Property and head of the International NGO "International Economic Committee".
 Sharov was a member of the Interdepartmental Commission on Local Self-Government of the Cabinet of Ministers and the Board of the National Bank of Ukraine.
 He was an active participant of the constitutional process and a member of the Constitutional Assembly.
 He served as a member of the Commission on State Awards and Heraldry, and was President of the International Charity Fund "Ukraine".

 Personal life

-Brother Alexander Sharov (1957) – police lieutenant colonel, MIA (Ministry of Internal Affairs) pensioner.
-Sister Valentina Sharova (1959) - pensioner.
+Brother Oleksandr Sharov (1957) – police lieutenant colonel, MIA (Ministry of Internal Affairs) pensioner.
+Sister Valentyna Sharova (1959) - pensioner.
 Brother Yurii Sharov (1965) - Police Colonel, MIA pensioner.

-His wife Victoriia Vasylivna (1961) is a musician, choirmaster and chorister.
-Igor Sharov has three children.
-His sons Maxym (1984) - Master of International Law, Stanislav (1988) - Master of International Economics and a daughter Maria (1991) - Master of International Economics.
+His wife Viktoriia Vasylivna (1961) is a musician, choirmaster and chorister.
+Ihor Sharov has three children.
+His sons Maksym (1984) - Master of International Law, Stanislav (1988) - Master of International Economics and a daughter Maria (1991) - Master of International Economics.